Gas prices haven't been this low since July 2021 - KTVZ

 The plunge in gasoline prices has been driven by a variety of factors, including soft demand, recession fears, rebounding supply and the absence of a major disruption to Russia’s oil flows.

-Sandy Sherman, a resident of Olathe, Kansas, said the sharp decline in pump prices means she can use the extra money for clothing, food and other household necessities.
+Sandy Sherman, a resident of Olathe, Kansas, said the sharp decline in pump prices means he can use the extra money for clothing, food and other household necessities.

 “Gas where I live never got close to $5 a gallon but anything over $4 a gallon is a major issue,” Sherman said.
 “We can only hope that the decline continues!”